strauss/hornet-queen/README.md

 All structures, covered so far, have their dedicated classes that can be used: e.g., `PrimitiveIntSet` or `UUIDArrayList`.
 For maps this would require a lot of different classes (81 ...
 90 if you want to allow for object value types).
 This approach did not seem reasonable for me so came up with a different solution.

+The tree based map implementation will follow after some of the performance issues have been addressed.

 #### Instantiating primitive maps